gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 Deployment and Automation
 -------------------------

-Any maintaince task you perform should be encoded in software.
+Any maintenance task you perform should be encoded in software.

 Actually *practice* your automation.
 Delete and replace servers all the time, this is the only way to make it easy and safe.